stevenrichter16/GANArt/README.md

   When you misplace something, there's no reason to delay for even a second – especially if it's important.
 The Newton is a Bluetooth key finder that pairs with your iPhone or Android so you can use the free app to find anything you've misplaced in seconds!
 It has an ultra-precise location system and works even if it is in another room or buried under junk mail!
 Simply attach the device to any keyring and download the free app – available for both Android and iPhone – on Google Play or Apple's App Store.
 You'll never have to worry about losing your keys, laptop, or purse again!

-My long-term goal, to facilitate creativity with technology, has only just begun.
+My long-term goal, to facilitate creativity with technology, has only just started.
 As displayed here, I will bring the originality, insight, and technical skills essential for your business solutions.